Gold Trading UK Guide 2022

 Having high liquidity is always a top priority for traders and large financial institutions.
 Gold is the most traded precious metal and one of the most traded commodities in the world.
 This means you can always find gold-related news and financial analysis.
 Moreover, you can also use the gold COT report, which is crucial data for active day traders published once a week by The Commodity Futures Trading Commission (CFTC) and allows the public to understand gold market dynamics.

-Finally, if you are a UK resident you should consider trading on a spread betting account.
-If you do so, profits are exempt from capital gains tax (CGT) in the UK.
-Some of the most well-known brokers in the UK that allow trading in a spread bet account include FXCM and IG Markets.
+Finally, if you are a UK resident who trades on a spread betting account, profits are exempt from capital gains tax (CGT).
+Many well-known brokers in the UK allow trading in a spread bet account.